 Usually the clay scraps have turned into a slippery-sticky-lumpy goo.
 I take this out of the bag and spread it as best as I can on a flat rectangular plaster bat.
-The plaster is a really absorbent surface which will suck the water out of the clay in a matter of hours, but a piece of drywall or wood could work….even canvas or a towel, just change it out if it gets too damp before the clay is workable.
+The plaster is a really absorbent surface which will suck the water out of the clay in a matter of hours, but a piece of drywall or wood could work….even canvas, just change it out if it gets too damp before the clay is workable.
 (Newspaper or paper towels NOT recommended!)

 Plaster works great.
 When the clay pulls away, it’s time to flop it over to the other side for awhile.